bodias/machine-learning/projects/capstone/capstone_report_template.md

 4. Evaluate model results and adjust parameters;
 5. Predict results on the test data and submit it to Kaggle to obtain the final score.

 Among all these steps, the Exploratory Analysis was by far the most difficult task.
 The chosen dataset contains a lot of features which makes difficult to analyse every 121 original features in detail.
-There are some traditional data visualization techniques that cannot be aplied to such a high dimensional dataset.
+There are some traditional data visualization techniques that cannot be applied to such a high dimensional dataset.
 Also, some domain knowledge is needed in order to understand how they can help the model or being discarded from the training data.
 But in the end, the whole project was an interesting case on how well a machine learning algorithm can perform in a real world problem.
 The final score was somewhat close to the kaggle top scorers.
 Also, as a new employee of a financial institution, the knowledge obtained doing this project will certainly improve my career.

 ### Improvement
 From a machine learning perspective, there is another tree based algorithm called LightGBM that could be tested against XGBoost.
 It has proven to be a good option for classification problems and it's being adopted as one of the most used algorithms on kaggle competitions.
 Also, Bayesian optimization methods for hyperparameter tuning could have helped find the best set of hyperparameters for this problem.